 The Church of the Crucifixion, located at 807 Bainbridge Street in Philadelphia, which closed its doors is bringing new life to its Bella Vista neighborhood and reaching a new audience of people.
 Founded in 1847 as the second Black church in the Episcopal Diocese of Pennsylvania, the church was once known to attract such luminaries as singer Marian Anderson and sociologist W. E. B. DuBois.

-This reopening follows similar reopenings of two other formerly closed churches by the diocese in two years - at St. Stephen's Episcopal Church in Philadelphia and St. John's Episcopal Church in Norristown.
+This reopening follows similar reopenings of two other formerly closed churches by the diocese in three years - at St. Stephen's Episcopal Church in Philadelphia and St. John's Episcopal Church in Norristown.